art-from-the-machine/Mantella/README.md

 ### Conversation ends as soon as spell is cast / [Errno 2] No such file or directory: 'path\to\Skyrim Special Edition/some_text_file.txt'
 This is either an issue with the path set for `skyrim_folder` in MantellaSoftware/config.ini, an issue with your Skyrim folder being in Program Files, an issue with the installation of PapyrusUtil, or you are not running Skyrim via SKSE (please see the included readme.txt file in SKSE's downloaded folder for instructions on how to use it).

 Some VR users miss that there is a separate VR version of PapyrusUtil, double check that you have downloaded this version of the mod if you are a VR user (it should be under the Miscallaneous Files section of the Nexus download page).
+To put it another way, if you have `PapyrusUtil AE SE - Scripting Utility Function` in your modlist, you have the wrong version.

-If you are a SE user, please double check your Skyrim version by right-clicking its exe file in your Skyrim folder and going to Properties -> Details.
+If you are an SE user, please double check your Skyrim version by right-clicking its exe file in your Skyrim folder and going to Properties -> Details.
 The "File version" should be listed here.
 If it is 1.6 or above, you actually have Skyrim AE, not SE (its confusing I know), so please download the AE versions of the required mods.
 You can tell if PapyrusUtil is working by checking if you have a file called `_mantella__skyrim_folder.txt` in your `skyrim_folder` path.

 If you have the required mods installed, then this issue might instead be caused by the `skyrim_folder` being set incorrectly.
 This only seems to be an issue for Mod Organizer 2 / Wabbajack modlist users.
-Some Mod Orgnanizer 2 setups move the text files created by the Mantella spell to another folder.
+Some Mod Organizer 2 setups move the text files created by the Mantella spell to another folder.
 Try searching for a folder called overwrite/root or "Stock Game" in your Mod Organizer 2 / Wabbajack installation path to try to find these Mantella text files, specifically a file called `_mantella__skyrim_folder.txt`.
 If you find this file, then please set its folder as your `skyrim_folder` path.

 ### Temp files getting added to AppData folder
 There is an issue with directories with the prefix "_MEI" building up in AppData/Local/Temp.
 This will be fixed in the next release, but in the mean time these files can be deleted to free up space.